shyamatripathi/Astro/README.md

 ### 🔹 Option 1: Run on Kaggle
 1. Go to [Kaggle](https://www.kaggle.com/).
 2. Create a new **Notebook**.
-3. Copy–paste the contents of `app.py` into a cell.
+3. Copy paste the contents of `app.py` into a cell.
 4. Run the notebook.
 5. In the output section, you’ll see a **Gradio link** — open it to access the chatbot locally.